-According to the Centers for Disease Control and Prevention, the average age Americans lose their virginities (defined here as vaginal sexual intercourse) is 17.1 for both men and women.
-The CDC also reports that virgins make up 12.3 percent of females and 14.3 percent of males aged 20 to 24.
-That number drops below 5 percent for both male and female virgins aged 25 to 29 and goes as low as 0.3 percent for virgins aged 40 to 44.
+According to the Centers for Disease Control and Prevention, the average age Americans lose their virginity (defined here as vaginal sexual intercourse) is 17.1 for both men and women.
+The CDC also reports that virgins make up 12.3 percent of females and 14.3 percent of males ages 20 to 24.
+That number drops below 5 percent for both male and female virgins ages 25 to 29 and goes as low as 0.3 percent for virgins ages 40 to 44.

-Of course, those statistics only represent heterosexual penile-vaginal sex.
-The question of “what is virginity?” obviously has a different answer in the LGBT community.
-And straight people, too, sometimes feel that oral or anal sex counts as virginity loss.
+Of course, those statistics represent only heterosexual penile-vaginal sex.
+The question of “What is virginity?” obviously has a different answer in the LGBTQ community.
+And straight people too sometimes feel that oral or anal sex counts as virginity loss.
 Still, the most common definition of virginity loss is penile-vaginal intercourse, as Planned Parenthood points out on its website.

 The couple recently Skyped with me, sitting on their bed in Reno, Nevada.
-John, now 33, would look like a college professor if he weren’t wearing a University of Nevada, Reno sweater.
+John, now 33, would have looked like a college professor if he wasn’t wearing a University of Nevada at Reno sweater.
 He’s an online math teacher with thick-rimmed glasses, neat dirty blond hair, and unblemished white teeth.
 Sarah is a 34-year-old brunette who smiles with her whole face.
 She has bangs, dark eyes wrapped in black mascara, and is a director for a Christian ministry.

-The couple’s Christian convictions partially motivated their decision to wait until marriage but they say those weren't the only reasons.
+The couple’s Christian convictions partially motivated their decision to wait until marriage but they say those weren’t the only reasons.
 The two also wanted to avoid STDs, pregnancy, and the emotional damage they had heard can come with having sex with someone who ultimately leaves.
-They speculate that they would have lost their virginities later than average even if they weren’t Christians.
-John thinks he would’ve lost it after college, in his 20s, since he admits he didn’t know how to talk to girls before age 20 and wasn’t ready for sex before then.
-Sarah says she had low self-worth before age 25, making her believe she would’ve eased into sex piece-by-piece in college.
+They speculate that they would have lost their virginity later than average even if they weren’t Christians.
+John thinks he would’ve lost it after college, in his 20s, because he admits he didn’t know how to talk to girls before age 20 and wasn’t ready for sex before then.
+Sarah says she had low self-worth before age 25, making her believe she would’ve eased into sex piece by piece in college.

-Their wedding night wasn’t spectacular but their sex lives continue to improve.
+Their wedding night wasn’t spectacular but their sex life continues to improve.

-John agrees with her, adding, “I think we’re in a very satisfying sexual relationship.
+John agreed with her, adding, “I think we’re in a very satisfying sexual relationship.
 We don’t have many issues.”

-During our phone conversation, Snyder refers me to the webpage for the Liebowitz Social Anxiety Scale Test to emphasize some of his points.
-If someone doesn’t feel comfortable being the center of attention (a question on that test), sex may not be easy for him or her, since it requires being the center of attention, Snyder says.
-If someone’s not comfortable meeting strangers (another question on the test), they may not thrive sexually, since we tend to have sex with people we know the least well, according to Snyder.
+During our phone conversation, Snyder referred me to the webpage for the Liebowitz Social Anxiety Scale Test to emphasize some of his points.
+If someone doesn’t feel comfortable being the center of attention (a question on that test), sex may not be easy for him or her, because it requires being the center of attention, Snyder said.
+If someone’s not comfortable meeting strangers (another question on the test), they may not thrive sexually, because we tend to have sex with people we know the least well, according to Snyder.

-Snyder says his patients’ feelings about being older virgins varies from somewhat embarrassed at 25 to extremely embarrassed at 45.
+Snyder said his patients’ feelings about being older virgins varies from somewhat embarrassed at 25 to extremely embarrassed at 45.
 Sometimes their issues could be low sex drives caused by hormones or even a lack of interest in sex (such as with asexuals), but many times it’s linked to anxiety.
-In those cases, Snyder often prescribes medicine and performs psychotherapy to de-catastrophize negative thoughts.
+In those cases, Snyder typically prescribes medicine and performs psychotherapy to de-catastrophize negative thoughts.

 Emotional abuse can also lead to sexual abstinence.
 That was the case for designer Stacy B. of Boston, whose father regularly told her she was worthless and ugly.
 This made her distrust men.
 She’s 39 now and lost her virginity at 37 after going to therapy for seven years.

-Stacy lost her virginity to a guy she met on the casual encounters page of Craigslist, who she says was very accommodating to her inexperience.
+Stacy lost her virginity to a guy she met on the casual encounters page of Craigslist, who she said was very accommodating to her inexperience.
 According to Stacy, her first time was fantastic: It didn’t hurt and she had an orgasm.
-In fact, she still has sex with him sometimes and says she has an incredible sex life.
+In fact, she still has sex with him sometimes and said she has an incredible sex life.

 “Would you say you’re making up for lost time?”
-I ask her.
+I asked her.

 Dr. Aline Zoldbrod, a sex therapist in Boston, says the environment you grew up in can make all the difference in how you approach sex.
 The ideal environment, according to Zoldbrod, is a happy home where sexual curiosity is encouraged, questions about sex are answered age-appropriately, and privacy and independence are not only respected but also cultivated.
 Other environments, such as homes where sex is never talked about or where parents are not openly affectionate with each other, can lead to issues.

-A University of Texas at Austin study showed that survey respondents who lost their virginities at 20 or older reported having more satisfying romantic relationships than respondents who lost their virginities younger than 20.
+A University of Texas at Austin study showed that survey respondents who lost their virginity at 20 or older reported having more satisfying romantic relationships than respondents who lost their virginity at younger than 20.
 While that doesn’t ring true for all people who waited, such as those who experienced sexual dysfunction or shame from losing it later, it’s certainly the case for McDorman.